y-t99/scrapbook/src-tauri/README.md

 ### Persistence

 The application persist data by write-ahead log (WAL).
-The the on-disk log file format is BSON.
+The on-disk log file format is BSON.

 ### Compaction